VihangaHesha/E-Commerce-Web-Application/README.md

 # JavaEE E-Commerce Web Application

 ## Project Overview
-A halfly-featured e-commerce web application developed using JavaEE, JDBC connection pooling, and JSP, providing comprehensive functionality for both administrators and customers.
+A halfly-featured e-commerce web application developed using JavaEE, JDBC connection pooling, and JSP, providing comprehensive functionality for both administrators and customers.Please change branch into main.The project isn't done 100% as required but have done back end logic handling and front-end work.

 ## Features